 Strategy, Investment, and Timing of Solution Demos

 Big systems can be hard to integrate.
-Routinely demonstrating a solution increment requires teams to invest in integration, testing, and supporting infrastructure.
+Routinely demonstrating a solution increment requires teams to invest in Continuous Integration practices, grow testing and Built-in Quality practices, and evolve supporting infrastructure.
 Even then, the extent of integration and testing may be less than 100 percent and may need to vary across multiple integration points.
-Often critical components of the solution are not ready, and teams leverage virtualization, environment emulation, mocks, stubs and reduced test suites to demo the completed parts.
+The Solution Roadmap communicates the anticipated, demonstrable capabilities for upcoming PIs that align ARTs and suppliers.
+To reduce the integration burden, they may leverage virtualization, environment emulation, mocks, stubs, and reduced test suites to demo the completed parts.
 Also, some effort for integration and demo, and time to invest in the supporting environment may need capacity allocation during PI Planning.

 As for timing, the solution demo may lag slightly behind the last system demos in the PI.
 However, this creates a delayed feedback loop that increases risk and decreases Solution Train velocity.
 Here are some tips for minimizing the lag: